KemoPanzah/decore_Base/README.md

 ```

 # Notes
-This documentation was translated from German into English using Deepl.
+This documentation was translated from German to english by Github Copilot.